Fed up with commercial air travel? Build your own plane.

 There's thrill in destruction, as well.
 Some of the finest creations explode or catch fire.

 Part physics, part parody, the fair features such things as steam-engine robots and pool heaters made from barbecue grills.
-For homebodies, there
+For homebodies, there are lessons in solar cooking and soft-circuit embroidery.
+For gearheads, there are power tool drag-racing competitions.

 A self-propelled three-story Victorian House - which can roll around the fairgrounds - will host a wedding.
 Also on display are robots that make cocktails and a 17-foot-tall, one-ton walking electric giraffe.